- General Info

 How are scholarships paid?

 Most scholarships, both institutional and private, are credited to your UCCS bill each semester.
 Some may be sent directly to you, but this is rare.
 UCCS must confirm you have been accepted and have enrolled in the appropriate number of course hours before payment will be made.
 If your scholarship arrives after your bill is already paid for the semester, or if the scholarship is more than your bill, a refund may be issued to you.
-In order to receive any refunds, if applicable, it is recommended that you set up direct deposit through the Bursar’s office to expedite the process.
+In order to receive any refunds, if applicable, it is recommended that you set up direct deposit through the student portal to expedite the process.